ReturnPolicyChecker

 What is Home Depot's return policy?

-The Home Depot offers a standard 90-day return window for most new, unopened purchases.
-However, if the purchase was made using a Home Depot Consumer Credit Card, Commercial Revolving Charge, or Commercial Account, the return window is extended to a full 365 days from the date of purchase.
-For returns without a receipt, Home Depot can look up the transaction digitally using your payment card details.
-There are critical exceptions: furniture, area rugs, gas-powered equipment, and generators must be returned within 30 days.
-Custom paint, customized blinds, and utility trailers are non-returnable.
+The Home Depot offers a standard 90-day return window for most new, unopened purchases, extended to a full 365 days when paid with a Home Depot Consumer Credit Card, Commercial Revolving Charge, or Commercial Account.
+For returns without a receipt, Home Depot can look up the transaction using your payment card.
+The exceptions run short: consumer electronics, furniture, tractors, gas-powered equipment, and holiday decor must be returned within 30 days; air conditioners, dehumidifiers, gas pressure washers, portable heaters, and pumps within 7 days; and major appliances within 48 hours of delivery.
+Custom-tinted paint is non-returnable.

 What is Lowe's return policy?